 Hitting good levels of organic traffic will require an investment of money, time, or, more likely, both.

 What is paid traffic?

 Paid traffic is any click to your site that has come from a paid placement.
-This might include paid search, social media ads, banner ads, affiliate marketing and any other channel where you have paid for visibility.
-Most of these forms of traffic might require you to pay by the click or impression.
-With affiliate marketing you usually pay once there is a conversion.
+This might include paid search, social media ads, banner ads, affiliate marketing, and any other channel where you have paid for visibility.
+Most of these forms of traffic might require you to pay by click or impression.
+With affiliate marketing, you usually pay once there is a conversion.

 How to generate organic traffic

-The main way to do this is blogging – and using SEO (search engine optimization).
+The main way to do this is by blogging – and using SEO (search engine optimization).

-A company blog, news page or resources center means that your site is hosting content that can be indexed by the search engines, e.g; Google.
+A company blog, news page, or resources center means that your site is hosting content that can be indexed by search engines, e.g; Google, Bing, etc.

 You can also use other forms of organic traffic, such as posting YouTube videos on your subject with a link to your site from the video.

 Building your social media following and engagement is another way to generate organic traffic.
 Although to be honest, this is a completely different strategy that needs its own blog.